SpaceQuantum/TTN-Packet-Decoder/README.md

 # Chirpstack-Packet-Decoder
-Radio Bridge Packet Protocol Decoder for use in TTN Payload Formats
+Radio Bridge Packet Protocol Decoder for use in Chirpstack Payload Formats

 CHANGE LOG